Joey Lawrence: Acting

 In 2012, he was contracted to be a Chippendales dancer for a special engagement in June at the Rio All-Suite Hotel and Casino in Las Vegas.
 On March 19, 2013, Lawrence began appearing in the ABC reality show Splash, co-hosting alongside Charissa Thompson.

 In 2022, Lawrence competed in season eight of The Masked Singer as "Walrus".
 He was eliminated on "90s Night" alongside Le'Veon Bell as "Milkshake".

+In August 2023, Lawrence resurfaced his Blossom catchphrase, "Whoa!", by starring in a VinFast's VF8 ad campaign, covered by Automotive News and Ad Age.
+In December of the same year, Lawrence reprised his role in a second installment of VinFast's "Changing Lanes" campaign.